profound-labs/forest-path/manuscript/markdown/doubt-and-other-demons.md

 If we are in a hurry, our inability to speed things up can feel highly frustrating.
 Once Ajahn Chah taught an impatient disciple:

-\`Meditating in order to realize peace is not the same as pressing a switch or putting on an electric light and expecting everything to be immediately flooded with light.
+‘Meditating in order to realize peace is not the same as pressing a switch or putting on an electric light and expecting everything to be immediately flooded with light.
 In the sentence of effort you can’t miss out any words or phrases.
 All dhammas arise from causes.
 When causes